Eval Test Harness

 Score computation

-Section titled “Score computation”- Each assertion produces a score (0.0 or 1.0 for deterministic types)
+Section titled “Score computation”- Each assertion produces a score between

 - Case score = average of block scores